FranckLejzerowicz/microbiome_analyzer/README.md

 - `filtering`: for both a `prevalence` and `abundance` filter, the threshold values.
 - `params`: parameters to mmvec (see [doc](https://github.com/biocore/mmvec))

+Use a `*` character after the dataset name to indicate if it is a metabolomics dataset.

 ## Usage